Registering Microsoft 365 Organizations

 - At the Connections Settings step of the wizard, select Microsoft Azure region that your Microsoft 365 organization belongs to.

-- At the Application Settings step of the wizard, select whether you want to register a Azure AD application or use an existing application:
+- At the Application Settings step of the wizard, select whether you want to register a new Azure AD application or use an existing application:

 - If you want to register a new Azure AD application, select the Register a new Azure AD application automatically option and specify the name of the new Azure AD application.